Readability: Practical Steps for Teachers

 Think about a time when you realised that a text was too hard for one of your students to read.
 What was the cause of this mismatch?

 - Maybe the ideas in the text were too complex for your reader to grasp?
 Could you explain them in other ways?

 - Maybe the problem was with the language in which someone wrote them?
 Could the ideas be rewritten in simpler ways?

 - Maybe it was the text presentation that caused the problem?
-Could a different typeface or coloured background make things any easier?
+Could a different typeface or colored background make things any easier?

 What information or knowledge does your reader need to have BEFORE they can understand this text?

 - What do they need to know about the topic already?